Perspectives of Iran

 Reservations and Payments:

 Reservations for a tour require a deposit of $500 per person and an application form signed by the participant.
-Full balance of the trip cost is due by check upon receipt of final invoice no later than July 20, 2018.
-You will receive an invoice.
-Payments should be made to Distant Horizons.
+Full balance of the trip cost is due by check 90 days prior to departure.
+You will receive an invoice and payments should be made to Distant Horizons.
 Per the program brochure, final payments must be made by check.